wp-plugins/zigweather/readme.txt

 3. Go to the settings page and follow the link to get a World Weather Online API key (it's free).
 4. Enter this key on the settings page and save.
 5. Go to the widgets control page and place the widget, entering a location in the widget control panel.

-If upgrading manually, you MUST deactivate before updating and reactivate afterwards.

 == Frequently Asked Questions ==